kbparagua/js-crash-course/01_functions.md

 printItems("pig", "cat", "dog"); // "pig" "cat" "dog"
 ```

-If a function is declared with less arguments, we can still pass more arguments to it.
+If a function is declared with less arguments, more arguments can still be passed to it.

 ```js
 function printItems(prefix){